raspberrypilearning/motor-robot-buggy-scratch/en/step_9.md

 --- task ---

-Use the test codes from **testing the motors with Scratch** to check what pins 7, 8, 9, and 10 control on _your_ robot buggy.
+Use the test codes from **test the motors with Scratch** to check what pins 7, 8, 9, and 10 control on _your_ robot buggy.
 This project gives examples based on the example robot, so you may need to switch wires or adjust the code to suit your buggy.

 ```blocks3
 when [7 v] key pressed